Trump Advisers: He Was ‘Triggered’ by Talk of White Supremacy

-Two former top Homeland Security officials in the Trump administration tell The Daily Beast that there was an unwritten policy to not utter words like “domestic terrorism” and “white supremacy” around the president, for fear that he would take such conversations as implicit criticism of him.
+Two former top Homeland Security officials in the Trump administration have told The Daily Beast that there was an unwritten policy to not utter phrases like “domestic terrorism” and “white supremacy” around the president, for fear that he would take such conversations as implicit criticism of him.

 Neumann’s recollections are just the latest in a string of critical revelations she’s offered after becoming the latest former senior Trump official to publicly endorse Joe Biden and trash the sitting president.
 She served in the Trump administration for almost all of the president’s first term in office, and says she voted for him in 2016.